RenanCorreiaFaria/federal-tax-revenue-analysis/README.md

 4. Make sure the data file in `data/` is accessible at the expected path.
 5. Run the cells in order.

-### 👥 Team

-Case study developed as a group during the MBA in Analytics and AI / Data Science at FIA:

-- Renan Correia de Faria (lead)
-- Bruno Umeoka Higuti
-- Hygor Vaz de Souza Barbosa
-- Michelle Arisa Tanaka
-- Victor Aquino

-*The exchange of ideas within the group was an essential part of the analysis quality.*